- Akademik Ioffe

 - Price from

-Summary : Explore the natural beauty of Baffin Island and Greenland aboard a comfortable and well-appointed research vessel exploring Baffin Island and Greenland.
+Summary : Explore the natural beauty of Baffin Island and Greenland aboard a comfortable and well-appointed research vessel built for expedition cruising in the polar regions.
 Cruise by Zodiac and marvel at incredible wildlife including polar bears, walrus, seals and seabirds.
-Visit communities settling amongst the pristine landscape such as Uummannaq which sits at the base of a dramatic cliff, and Sisimiut, home to traditional Greenlandic kayakers.
+Visit communities settling amongst the pristine landscape such as Pangnirtung, which sits between the mountains and the sea, and Nuuk, Greenland's captial city.
 Throughout the voyage, highly experienced and personable expedition staff will provide excellent customer care.
 Kayaking excursions are available for those who sign up to experience unique wildlife viewing opportunities.

 Activities : Birding, Culture, Hiking, Kayaking

 Sailing out of Frobisher Bay, turn north and cruise along the coast of Baffin Island.
 Monumental Island is part of a small grouping of islands south of Lady Franklin.
 A great place to find wildlife, look up for Gyrfalcon and Peregrine Falcon, scan the shoreline for polar bear, and search the waters and ice for walrus.
 Watchful eyes may spot smaller pups within the masses.

 Nestled in the heart of Cumberland Sound, Pangnirtung is beautifully situated between the mountains and the sea.
 Visit a gallery to enjoy arts and crafts.
 Discover the lifestyle of the Thule and modern Inuit at the Angmarlik Visitor Center through its educational interpretive display.